-Mark’s Gospel makes no mention of Jesus’ birth in Bethlehem but begins with the story of his baptism in the Jordan River.
+Mark’s Gospel makes no mention of Jesus’ birth in Bethlehem but begins with his baptism in the Jordan River.
 Then he describes his miracles and teaching in the towns around the Sea of Galilee– the Jewish towns first, then in the gentile region.
-Then he goes up to Jerusalem and his death and resurrection.
+Then Jesus goes up to Jerusalem and his death and resurrection.

 Until recently, Mark’s Gospel received little attention compared to the gospels of Matthew, John or Luke.
 It was hardly read in the liturgy.
 Early commentators thought Mark was simply a synopsis of Matthew’s Gospel.
 Commentators today, however, recognize Mark’s Gospel as the first to be written and appreciate the powerful way it tells the story of Jesus.
 It’s not just a simple portrayal of historical facts or a synopsis of Matthew.
-It’s rich in symbolism.
+It’s rich in symbolism of its own.

 Mark’s Gospel, for example, begins in the waters of the Jordan River, where Jesus is called God’s beloved Son on whom the Spirit rests.
 Water is a recurring image in Mark’s portrayal of Jesus’ ministry.

-John Donahue SJ, a recent commentator on the Gospel of Mark (Liturgical Press, 2002) , points out the symbolic nature of the various events in Jesus’ ministry around the Sea of Galilee.
-As the Spirit rested on the waters of the Jordan, so does the Spirit stir these waters, drawing more and more to Jesus, God’s Son.
-Crossing from its western to its eastern side – from a side largely Jewish to a side largely gentile – Jesus and his disciples bring the gospel to gentiles as well as Jews.
+John Donahue SJ, a recent commentator on the Gospel of Mark (Liturgical Press, 2002) , points out the symbolic nature of the various events in Jesus’ ministry, beginning with his baptism in the Jordan River and then his ministry around the Sea of Galilee.
+As the Spirit rested on the waters of the Jordan, so does the Spirit stir the waters in Galilee, drawing more and more to Jesus, God’s Son.
+Crossing from the western to its eastern side of the Sea – from a side largely Jewish to a side largely gentile – Jesus and his disciples bring the gospel to gentiles as well as Jews.

-The storms Jesus and his disciples face on the sea are more than historic storms; they symbolize the fearful challenge and rejection to be faced in bringing the gospel to others.
+The storms Jesus and his disciples face on waters of the Sea of Galilee are more than historic storms; they symbolize the fearful challenge and rejection to be faced in bringing the gospel to others.
 (Mark 6:45-52)